-Their 2005 Petite Sirah is a big wine, yet elegant beginning with a bouquet rich with black cherry aromas.
+The 2005 Stanton Vineyards Petite Sirah is a big wine, yet elegant beginning with a bouquet rich with black cherry aromas.
 The tannins are well managed and the finish is very long.
 Many Cabernet Sauvignon lovers will really enjoy this wine because of its structure and rich fruit.
 The fruit for the Petite Sirah is sourced each year from several select rows of vines growing in their St. Helena vineyard.

 The challenge with this varietal is to get it ripe each year (weather doesn’t always cooperate late in the growing season) as Petite Sirah is a fairly thin skinned grape and doesn’t have a stronger resistance to moisture – as does a Cabernet Sauvignon grape.
 And Stanton’s style with their Petite Sirah is to ferment it when it is very ripe – this creates a higher alcohol wine but neither vintages we have tried have been overly ripe or revealed jammy characteristics.

 The Stanton label has an image of an acorn on the bottle; their vineyards have oak trees growing nearby and these trees were the inspiration for the label.
 Stanton is also active in several charities by donating large format bottles to auctions.
 You can find Stanton’s wines locally at Enoteca in Calistoga, Cal Wine in Napa, the St. Helena Wine Center and Brix Restaurant.
 Visit: www.stantonvineyards.com